Mario Kart Wii: Gameplay

 Mario Kart Wii is a kart racing game featuring single-player and multiplayer modes.
-The players control one of many selectable Mario franchise characters and participate in races or battles using go-karts or bikes on courses thematically based on locations from the Mario franchise.
-During gameplay, the player views the action from a third-person perspective that tracks the player from behind their kart.
-Mario Kart Wii supports four different control schemes.
-The primary control scheme is the Wii Remote, optionally used in conjunction with the plastic Wii Wheel accessory, which uses the controller's motion-controls to simulate operating a steering wheel.
-The other supported control schemes are the Wii Remote with the Nunchuk attachment; the Classic Controller; and the GameCube controller.
-While driving, the player collects power-ups from item boxes placed in various points on the track.
-These power-ups allow the player to attack opponents, causing them to slow down or spin out of control; defend against such attacks, or gain boosts in speed.
-These include the series staple items, such as the Mushroom, Koopa Shell projectiles, the Super Star, banana peels and lightning bolts, as well as new items such as the Mega Mushroom and POW Block.
+The players control one of many selectable Mario franchise characters and participate in races or battles using go-karts or motorbikes on courses thematically based on locations from the Mario franchise.
+During gameplay, the player views the action from a third-person perspective that tracks the player from behind their vehicle.
+Mario Kart Wii supports four different control schemes; the primary control scheme is the Wii Remote, optionally used in conjunction with the plastic Wii Wheel accessory, which uses the controller's motion-controls to simulate operating a steering wheel.
+The other supported control schemes are the Wii Remote with the Nunchuk attachment; the Classic Controller; and the GameCube controller, all of which allow the player to instead steer using the respective controllers' analog stick.
+While driving, the player collects power-ups from item boxes placed in various points on the track—these power-ups allow the player to attack opponents, causing them to slow down or spin out of control; defend against such attacks; or gain boosts in speed.

-Mario Kart Wii features twenty-four playable characters from the Mario series, the largest roster of any Mario Kart game until the release of Mario Kart 8 in 2014.
-The game features characters who have appeared in previous installments, including Mario, Luigi, Princess Peach, Yoshi, Toad, Donkey Kong, and Bowser, in addition to characters such as Rosalina and Dry Bowser who are playable for the first time.
+Mario Kart Wii features 24 playable characters from the Mario series, the largest roster of any Mario Kart game until the release of Mario Kart 8 in 2014.
+Wii introduces Baby Peach, Baby Daisy, Rosalina, Funky Kong, and Dry Bowser as playable drivers for the first time in the Mario Kart series.
 Unlike Mario Kart DS, where characters can drive a kart exclusive to that character and the standard go-kart, each character is assigned to one of three different weight classes, which affects the selection of vehicles the character can drive.
-In addition to this, Mario Kart Wii introduced two different classes of vehicles, Karts and Bikes, with the latter being a new addition to the series.
+Mario Kart Wii uses two different classes of vehicles, Karts and Bikes, with the latter being a new addition to the series.
 Bikes were also subdivided further into two categories: regular and sports bikes, with sports bikes featuring an alternate drift type known as inside drifting.
 Mii characters saved in the console's Mii Channel are also playable.
-Thirty-six vehicles, are available in Mario Kart Wii, each of which has different properties that affect how the vehicle handles while driving.
-Half the characters and vehicles are initially unavailable to the player; certain objectives must be completed to unlock each one.
-For example, the Jetsetter (also known as the Aero Glider in PAL regions) must be unlocked by earning a 1 star rank or higher on all 150cc Retro Cups in Grand Prix mode.
+Thirty-six vehicles are available in Mario Kart Wii, each of which has different properties that affect how the vehicle handles while driving.
+Half the characters, vehicles, and courses are initially unavailable to the player; certain objectives must be completed to unlock each one.